 Welcome!
-I am a second-year Ph.D. student advised by Prof. Jesse Chan at Department of Computational Applied Mathematics & Operations Research (CMOR), Rice University.
-My research interests include physical math and numerical methods, with a current focus on entropy stable reduced order modeling (ES-ROM) of nonlinear conservation laws using discontinuous Galerkin (DG) methods.
+I’m a second-year Ph.D. student in the Department of Computational Applied Mathematics & Operations Research (CMOR) at Rice University, advised by Prof. Jesse Chan.
+My research interests include mathematical physics and numerical methods, particularly entropy stable reduced order modeling (ES-ROM) of nonlinear conservation laws using discontinuous Galerkin (DG) methods.

-I received my Bachelor of Science degree in Math and Statistics with Highest Distinction from the University of North Carolina at Chapel Hill.
-During my undergraduate study, I was fortunate to work with Prof. Pedro Sáenz and Prof. Rodolfo Rosales on hydrodynamics spin lattices (HSLs).
+I received my Bachelor of Science in Math and Statistics with Highest Distinction from the University of North Carolina at Chapel Hill.
+My undergraduate research, guided by Prof. Pedro Sáenz and Prof. Rodolfo Rosales, focused on hydrodynamics spin lattices (HSLs).

 Ph.D. in Computational and Applied Mathematics, 2027 (expected)